spotware/OpenAPI.Net/docs/open-client.md

 If you try to dispose a terminated client nothing will happen.

-Client most probably will throw one of these exceptions types:
+Client most probably will throw one of these exception types:

 * ReadException: This exception type will be thrown if something went wrong during reading of client TCP stream
 * ObserverException: This exception will be thrown if something went wrong during an observer (subscriber) OnNext method call, you can get the observer object via its Observer property